jonnor/ESC-CNN-microcontroller/report/report.md

 ![Depthwise separable convolutions, input/output relationship](./img/conv-depthwise-separable.png)

-While a regular convolution performs a convolution over both channels and the spatial extent, a Depthwise Separable convolution splits this into two convonlutions.
+While a regular convolution performs a convolution over both channels and the spatial extent, a Depthwise Separable convolution splits this into two convolutions.
 First a Depthwise convolution over the spatial extent, followed by a a Pointwise convolution over the input channels.
 The pointwise convolution is sometimes called a 1x1 convolution,